What is YAG Capsulotomy Treatment?

-Yag Capsulotomy is a laser treatment that is often used to treat capsule thickening, a common side effect of cataract surgery.
+Yag Capsulotomy is a laser treatment that is often used to treat clouding of the capsule, a common side effect of cataract surgery.
 It is a relatively simple procedure and is considered to be one of the safest eye surgeries one can undergo.

-When a patient has cataract surgery, the natural lens of their eye is removed and replaced with an artificial one.
-Capsule thickening, one of the most common after effects of the procedure, involves the thickening of the membrane surrounding this new artificial lens.
-The thickening results in clouding and interferes with light’s ability to reach the back of the eye and be translated into the images that we see.
-Fortunately, capsule thickening does not cause any long-term damage to the eye.
+When a patient has cataract surgery, the natural lens of their eye is removed from the capsule and an artificial lens takes its place.
+One of the most common side effects of the procedure involves the clouding of the capsule surrounding this new artificial lens.
+The clouding interferes with light’s ability to reach the back of the eye and be translated into the images that we see.

-The most effective way to treat this side effect of cataract surgery is Yag Capsulotomy.
-Once a Yag Capsulotomy procedure has been performed, patients are generally able to see very well again in short order.
+The most effective way to treat this side effect of cataract surgery is a YAG Capsulotomy.
+Once a YAG Capsulotomy procedure has been performed, patients are generally able to see very well again.

 What to Expect